 Failure 3.
 Not knowing your dollars and cents.
 I cannot count the number of time I have seen an attorney demand a specific number for spousal maintenance without knowing what their client can afford to pay, or what their client needs to survive.
 When I make a demand, I know my client’s bandwidth to cover the difference.
 Course correct by talking to a financial planner.

 Failure 4.
 Insisting on your day in court.
 “I’d rather see what a judge will do,” or “I want my day in court,” are common refrains.
 I have to give those comments all the deference I give adults who decide to cliff dive at 50 feet into shallow waters.
 I cannot tell you what you will encounter.
 Unless you’re very high income, a day in court is rare.
 You will not have your day in court.
 You will sit on the stand in a courtroom, a single judge as your audience.
 The judge in your divorce trial may not look at you very much.
 They will not feel your emotions, your prideful indignation, or your sense of loss.
-Your judge heard and decided an equally stressful case yesterday.
-This experience is a nightmare to you.
-You are facing the loss of your children, your money, your marriage – and for your family law judge, your problems are another day at work.
-During COVID, you did not even step inside a courtroom.
-Some people have to resolve their divorce at a trial.
-But some people also have to have a root canal, or be bitten by a snake.
-If you find a settlement you can live with, and you are fully satisfied you know the information necessary to make an informed decision, settle your divorce out of court.
+You’re confronting child custody, financial, and marital issues, while for the family law judge, it’s just another workday.
+If you’re content with a settlement and well-informed, resolve your divorce out of court.

 Failure 5.
 Drawing conclusions.
 Your conclusions, your adjectives, even your experiences, may not be shared by a divorce court judge.
 A litigant (that’s you, in a divorce) may think the other side “unreasonably breached the divorce decree” or “maliciously” posted something on social media, but the judge may see differently.
 I prefer to give the judge the factual narrative and ever If you try to hide assets, you may get caught.